 This is a useful strategy if you’re a larger company trying to show people a more human side.
 It could be a short documentary-style clip, showing the people behind the product, or it could be a “How It’s Made” video showing the steps involved in creating your product.

 If you want to target a younger audience (particularly below the age of 30), consider using Snapchat and Instagram stories.
 These short videos are gone within a day, but are much more personal and provide a brief glimpse into your company.

 In this video, we get a behind-the-scenes look at the Tesla factory, showing some of the assembly process and the impressive technology involved in Tesla’s car-making process:

 We’ve written about video business cards before (sometimes called digital business cards), as they are particularly useful for anyone looking for more clients, B2B or otherwise.
 These are short clips of individuals within your company, sharing who they are and what they have to offer.

 A professional video service that produces high quality videos will help establish you as a reputable company with trustworthy employees.
-Here’s some further explanation of video business cards, and here’s an example of what they can look like:
+Here’s some further explanation of video business cards, and this is an example of what they can look like:

-Bonus tip: Stand out in your emails to prospective clients: link to your video business card
+Bonus tip: Stand out in your emails to prospective clients by linking to your video business card!

 5. Events and Announcements